Bushender/1800_202530_BBY28/README.md

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Thien Pham** - BCIT CST Student with a passion for gaming and experimental coding.
+Fun fact: Fun fact is a fun fact but not always a fun fact.

+- **Anas** - BCIT CST Student.
+Fun fact: He is basically my loyal body guard.

-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- **Grace** - BCIT CST Student.
+Fun fact: She wears a hat.

 ---